 While I love these Whole Wheat Blueberry Oat Muffins and Honey Spice Zucchini Muffins, I wanted a muffin that was entirely without wheat flour.

-I've been playing around with making a few different flavors- banana, blueberry, chocolate.
+I've been playing around with making a few different flavors- banana, blueberry, chocolate chip.

 But today's applesauce version was the first one I managed to perfect.